priestd09/corda/docs/source/api-contracts.rst

 * ``inputNotary`` is the transaction's notary
 * ``timestamp`` is the transaction's timestamp

-This object represents the full set of information available to ``verify()`` to decide whether to accept or reject the transaction.

 requireThat()
 ^^^^^^^^^^^^^

-Instead of throwing exceptions manually to reject the transaction, we can use the ``requireThat`` DSL:
+Instead of throwing exceptions manually to reject a transaction, we can use the ``requireThat`` DSL:

 .. container:: codeset